rdhr/CALiPPSO.jl/docs/src/index.md

 Essentially, our method consists on a **C**hain of **A**pproximate **Li**near **P**rogramming for **P**acking **S**pherical **O**bjects.
 The code contained here is written in pure [Julia](https://julialang.org/), and makes extensive use of  the (wonderful) optimization and modelling package [JuMP.jl](https://github.com/jump-dev/JuMP.jl).

+You can find our implementation of the CALiPPSO algorithm in [this GitHub repo](https://github.com/rdhr/CALiPPSO).
 Feel free to use/modify/improve this code as better suits you.
 We only ask you to give credit to our work.

 ```
 @article{...}